 Representations and warranties would only affect guarantor’s failure to pay.
+[Don’t understand this]

 Section 4.6 Under our credit arrangements, a full three Business Days’ notice is specified as being required to post a letter of credit; therefor we use five days in our contracts.

+This is acceptable to ENA

 Section 5.1 We altered the wording to provide for initial notice being given by telephone or fax as seems to be the current norm.
-It is AEC’s view that a true and valid event of Force Majeure cannot be limited as to duration, or be subject to an obligation to perform after said term.
+This is acceptable to ENA It is AEC’s view that a true and valid event of Force Majeure cannot be limited as to duration, or be subject to an obligation to perform after said term.
 If Enron prefers to have the option to early terminate a deal if force majeure continues for a 60 day term, the provisions for same should be included in Section 4.
+OK with strike of 60 day term language.
 AEC has input additional exclusions at the end of the clause.
+Sub (b) needs to be removed.
+It is ENA’s position that parties should be required to make alternative arrangements to the extent they can commercially do so.
+Other adds are OK.

 Section 5.2 We added to provide for pro-rata receipt and delivery.

+ENA’s position is that pro-rata requires the parties to give up flexibility that they have to manage their portfolio in the most efficient manner possible and prefer to remove this section..

 Section 6.1 We deleted the word “sold” for clarity.

+This is acceptable to ENA

 Section 6.2 We have limited the early termination right to the Tax-Affected transactions only.

+This is acceptable to ENA..
+The strike in Section 6.2(f) should be subject to arbitration.

 Section 7.1 We adjusted the wording to include not only title to, but possession of and risk of loss of the Gas.

+This is acceptable to ENA

 Section 8.2 We have changed all contract references of “permitted successors and assigns” to “respective successors and permitted assigns”.
-We added a provision that the assigned party have a credit rating equal to or better than the assignor.
+This is acceptable to ENA We added a provision that the assigned party have a credit rating equal to or better than the assignor.
+ENA does not have a credit rating, only Enron Corp. does.
+I think the definition of Affiliate should provide some comfort level here and (iii) is standard for these types of agreements.
 We also added a clause providing that any assignee’s rights are subject to the other Party’s rights and defenses.
+This is acceptable to ENA

-Section 8.3 NOTE: THIS ITEM IS STILL UNDER REVIEW BY AEC See the bolded sentence case text at the end of this section.
+Section 8.3 NOTE: THIS ITEM IS STILL UNDER REVIEW BY AEC.
+The strikes in the warranty section should remain.
+The gas inherently has to meet pipeline specs of the transporterSee the bolded sentence case text at the end of this section.
 Though we agree with the concept behind this wording, we do not understand how the calculations would be made, especially with regard to early termination.
 The Liquidated Damages calculation works if you stagger your replacement transactions and use actual costs / prices, and if none are available, you default to the Spot Price for the day of default.
 Please provide a couple of example situations and calculations.
 I will forward that information to trading, legal and credit.
+AEC checking on cap of period under which to make liquidation for volumes of 20,000 MMBtu or greater.

 Section 8.5 We agree to be governed by Texas law but must waive all rights to a jury trial.

+This is acceptable to ENA